 — Peter T. Mcintyre

-Secure people don’t deny that they make mistakes or have flaws.
-They know everyone messes up from time to time, so why should they feel ashamed for it?
+Secure people aren’t defensive.
+They don’t deny that they make mistakes or have flaws.
+They know everyone messes up from time to time, so why should they feel ashamed of it?
 For this reason, they won’t make up excuses for their slipups; instead, they boldly admit them.

 It’s also respectable and brave to fess up to making a mistake.